manyducksco/borf/packages/client/README.md

 ## What a good web framework should be

-- Easy to think about. _What are all the pieces and how are they related?_
 - Effortlessly keeps the DOM in sync with the data.
 You should never need to think about this.
 - Guides you toward doing things correctly, especially when you don't know what that looks like.
   - Obvious solutions should be good solutions (a.k.a "Pit of Success")
-- Solves all the everyday problems without stepping too far out of the framework:
+- Solves all the everyday problems without stepping out of the framework:
   - Views
   - Routing
   - State management